ABC News chief defends Colorado shooting coverage

-LOS ANGELES (Reuters) - The head of ABC News on Thursday defended the network’s response to an incorrect report last week suggesting the accused gunman in the Colorado movie theater shootings was linked to the U.S. Tea Party, saying the network acted quickly to correct itself and was taking steps to prevent similar errors in the future.
+LOS ANGELES, July 26 (Reuters) - The head of ABC News on Thursday defended the network’s response to an incorrect report last week suggesting the accused gunman in the Colorado movie theater shootings was linked to the U.S. Tea Party, saying the network acted quickly to correct itself and was taking steps to prevent similar errors in the future.

 The report by ABC News correspondent Brian Ross was “an obvious clear error we corrected immediately,” ABC News President Ben Sherwood said in response to reporters’ questions at a Television Critics Association meeting in Beverly Hills.